trilitech/tezos-developer-docs/src/pages/tezos-basics/tezos-blockchain-overview/positionpaper/index.md

 > "Laissez faire les propriétaires." -- Pierre-Joseph Proudhon

-The popularization of Bitcoin, a decentralized crypto-currency has inspired the production of several alternative, or “alt”, currencies.
+The popularization of Bitcoin, a decentralized cryptocurrency has inspired the production of several alternative, or “alt”, currencies.
 Ethereum, CryptoNote, and Zerocash all represent unique contributions to the cryptocurrency space.
 Although most alt currencies harbor their own source of innovation, they have no means of adopting the innovations of other currencies which may succeed them.
-We aim to remedy the potential for atrophied evolution in the crypto-currency space by presenting Tezos, a generic and self-amending crypto-ledger.
+We aim to remedy the potential for atrophied evolution in the cryptocurrency space by presenting Tezos, a generic and self-amending crypto-ledger.

 Tezos can instantiate any blockchain based protocol.
 Its seed protocol specifies a procedure for stakeholders to approve amendments to the protocol, including amendments to the amendment procedure itself.
 Upgrades to Tezos are staged through a testing environment to allow stakeholders to recall potentially problematic amendments.